stevemussmann/admixturePipeline/README.md

 ## Example:

 The preferred usage of the program is to provide a .vcf file as input.
 The following command will run the program from K values 1 through 10, conducting 10 repetitions at each K value.
 Admixture will use all 16 processors available on the hypothetical machine, VCFtools will filter SNPs at an interval of 100bp, and the minor allele frequency filter in VCFtools will drop any loci with a minor allele frequency less than 0.05.
 Any individuals not present in popmap.txt will also be filtered out before Admixture is executed:
 ```
 admixturePipeline.py -m popmap.txt -v input.vcf -k 1 -K 10 -n 16 -t 100 -a 0.05
 ```

-Alternatively, you can now directly provide pre-filtered plink files as input.
-Text-based plink files (.ped and .map) should be equivalent to those output using the --recode12 option in plink.
-Specify the plink file prefix to use this option, as shown in the example below.
-NOTE: not all filtering options are available for PLINK inputs.
+Alternatively, you can provide PLINK files as input.
+Text-based PLINK files (.ped and .map) should be equivalent to those output using the --recode12 option in PLINK.
+Specify the PLINK file prefix to use this option, as shown in the example below.
 ```
 admixturePipeline.py -m popmap.txt -p input -k 1 -K 10 -n 16
 ```

-A similar command is used to provide a pre-filtered binary plink file (.bed, .fam, and .bim).
+A similar command is used to provide a pre-filtered binary PLINK file (.bed, .fam, and .bim).
 ```
 admixturePipeline.py -m popmap.txt -b input -k 1 -K 10 -n 16
 ```